suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 - Added new script convert_fuz_to_xmp.ps1 to convert fuz to xmp files.
 - Convert scripts now start conversion tools with High priority, for faster processing.

+Update 06/01/2020:
+- Convert scripts now support a custom path through the parameter -CustomDir <dir>
+- Script "convert_wav_to_mp3.ps1" got a bug that didn't trigger ffmpeg.exe
+- Updated comments in scripts with info how to run scripts and optional parameters.

 -----

 >> In high level overview, these are the steps we do: